swfiua/gotu/doc/gotu.rst

 one dimension, then 3-spheres emerge.

-The first two chapters of the book introduce a cast of some 20 or more key characters in the story.
-Some familiar names: Kepler, Newton, Einstein.
+The first two chapters of the book introduce a cast of some 20 or more key characters in the story as we are taken on a journey, from the Greeks to Einstein.
+Some familiar names: Kepler, Newton, Einstein, but also some less well known, who played key parts in the story.

 It becomes clear that there were many others very heavily involved in the evolution of theories.
-There was considerable debate about many aspects of modern cosmology that finally lead to the adoption of hypotheses such as the Big Bang.
+There was considerable debate about many aspects of modern cosmology that finally lead to the adoption the Big Bang theory.

+Fred Hoyle wrote a book, `The Nature of the Universe`_ almost 70 years ago, with a second edition around 1960.

-Fred Hoyle, an advocate of a static universe, coined the phrase Big Bang, mocking the idea.
-He proposed a continuous creation model, but observations of quasars, which have high red-shift were assumed to be very distant, extraordinarily powerful, systems.
+It was Hoyle, an advocate of a static universe, that coined the phrase Big Bang, mocking the idea.
+He proposed a continuous creation model.

+Only a single particle needs to be created per year, for each cubic kilometer of space, in order to balance the expansion.

+Observations of quasars, which have high red-shift were assumed to be very distant, extraordinarily powerful, systems.
 We do not see any of these objects nearby and so this was taken as evidence supporting an early stage, post big bang, of the evolution of the universe.

-`The Geometry of the Universe`_ argues that a large part of the red shift we observe is gravitational and that, quasars are, in general, relatively close objects where the light they emit is subject to considerable gravitational red-shift, in accordance with general relativity.
+`The Geometry of the Universe`_ argues that a large part of the red shift we observe is gravitational and that, quasars are, in general, relatively close objects, of very modest power, where the light they emit is subject to considerable gravitational red-shift, in accordance with general relativity.

 One of the less known characters in the story is Willem de Sitter, who came up with the concept of de Sitter space, as a solution to